cvetomir-todorov/CecoChat/docs/design-configuration.md

 * Messaging service to:
   - Assign the partitions to the Kafka consumer in order to consume messages

-Redis conveniently supports simple keys for plain data such as partition count and history settings.
+Redis conveniently supports simple keys for plain data such as partition count and chat history settings.
 Redis hashes (hash maps) are used to store key-value pairs like the `(server ID -> partitions)` and `(server ID -> address)`.
 After the configurator service applies configuration changes the Redis PUB/SUB is used to publish a notification to subscribers using the respective channels.
 Each interested service listens to changes for:

 * BFF service - partition count, server partitions, server addresses
 * Messaging service - partition count, server partitions
-* History service - history settings
+* Chats service - chat history settings